 Hugh Hayden is a visual artist and sculptor whose practice considers the anthropomorphization of the natural world as a visceral lens for exploring the human condition.
 Raised in Texas and trained as an architect, his work often explores commonplace objects and their inherent symbolism in individual and collective lives.
 Hayden utilizes wood as his primary medium, frequently loaded with multi-layered histories in their origin, including objects as varied as discarded tree trunks, Christmas trees, cooking pans, or souvenir African sculptures.
 He saws, weaves, sculpts, and sands the material, creating works that reflect inherent cultural histories.
-Crafting metaphors for human existence and past experience, Hayden's work questions the stasis of social dynamics and asks the viewer to examine their place within an ever-shifting ecosystem.
+Crafting metaphors for human existence and past experience,

+Hayden's work questions the stasis of social dynamics and asks the viewer to examine their place within an ever-shifting ecosystem.

 Hayden has had solo exhibitions at The Princeton University Art Museum in New Jersey in 2020 and at White Columns in New York in 2018.
 His work has been included in numerous group exhibitions including SculptureCenter, New York (2021); Hayward Gallery, London (2020); The Shed, New York (2019); Pilot Projects, Philadelphia (2018); Sundance Film Festival, Park City, UT (2015); MoMA PS1, New York, (2014); and Socrates Sculpture Park, New York, (2014).
 He is the recipient of residencies at Glenfiddich in Dufftown, Scotland (2014); Abrons Art Center and Socrates Sculpture Park (both 2012); and Lower Manhattan Cultural Council (2011).

-Hayden currently has a solo exhibition, Huey, on view at Lisson Gallery through August 13, 2021.
-Other upcoming projects include a solo exhibition, Boogey Men, at the Institute of Contemporary Art, Miami, opening in November.
-He has also conceived a group exhibition with Public Art Fund that will open in May 2022.
-Titled Black Atlantic, it will feature new commissions by six artists, including Hayden.
+His solo exhibition, Boogey Men, is on view through April 2022 at the Institute of Contemporary Art, Miami.
+He has also conceived a group exhibition with Public Art Fund, titled Black Atlantic, opening in May 2022 at Brooklyn Bridge Park, that will feature new commissions by five artists, including Hayden.